-When considering your trail runner, it’s a good idea to select a pair that most closely matches your standard running shoe.
-For example, if you typically enjoy running in a cushioned running shoe, look for that same quality in your new Salomon’s.
+When considering your perfect pair, it’s a good idea to select those that most closely match your standard running shoe.
+For example, if you typically enjoy exercising with cushioned footwear, look for that same quality in your new Salomon’s.
 Our buying guide makes sure to note which models offer different amounts of cushioning and stability.
 Keep in mind that most waterproof running shoes will always be a little tighter on their uppers because of materials like Gore-Tex and special lacing systems.
 Don’t be discouraged if you select a pair that doesn’t fit just right on your first attempt.
 Keep going a size up or down until you find what’s right for you.

 Frequently Asked Questions

 Salomon is a brand dedicated to outdoor running.
-Whether you are are hitting your favorite trails for the day, packing the camp stove for a weekend excursion, or throwing on a GPS watch and heading out into the wilderness, the shoe runner after runner have learned they can rely on is Salomon.
-There are simply few others that can measure up when you are looking for a rugged outdoor shoe.
-Salomon is designed to tackle the elements head on as well as be durable enough to outlast other shoes that claim to do the same, this is what separates this brand from the rest of the running.
+Whether you are hitting your favorite trails for the day, packing the camp stove for a weekend excursion, or throwing on a GPS watch and heading out into the wilderness, this is the brand that those who are in the know rely on.
+There are simply few others that can measure up when you are looking for a rugged outdoor option.
+Salomon is designed to tackle the elements head on as well as be durable enough to outlast other options that claim to do the same, this is what separates this brand from the rest of the running.

 The first and foremost thing we recommend every time when it comes to maintenance is checking the care instructions.
 Most products will have care instructions included with the package or on the tag and it is important to the items overall maintenance to follow them.
 Other than that we suggest giving your shoes a wipe down after every run or so since chances are you will be using them on dirty, muddy terrain.
 We also suggest removing wet shoes laces post run to allow for easier drying.
 These couple of easy steps, and following the care instructions, we lead to better looking and longer lasting running shoes.

-Shoes meant for the trail are much more oriented towards protection than other styles of running shoe.
+Gear for uneven, rough terrain is much more oriented towards protection than other styles.
 The obstacles you will encounter on trails are altogether different and more threatening in there own way.
 Rock plates are one of those design aspects seen in trail shoes for just such a reason.
 A rock plate is a solid piece of material placed in the sole to keep it rigid in the event you step on a rock.
 If your sole is too flexible then you are likely to suffer inhibiting pain or injury but a rock plate will prevent this sort of unfortunate occurrence.
-A rock plate will make your shoe more rigid but still comes highly recommended if you frequent more rugged trails.
+A rock plate will make your causes more rigidity, but still comes highly recommended if you frequent more rugged paths.

 - How Salomon Stumbled Into the Ultimate Fashion Sneaker, ,